-Localized incidents within a building, such as a small fire or hazardous material spill in a lab most likely will not require a mass notification.
-In the event of a serious incident that poses an immediate threat to members of the Calvin Seminary and Calvin College community, the College and Seminary have various systems in place for communicating information quickly.
-Some or all of these methods of communication may be activated in the event of an immediate threat to the Calvin Seminary and Calvin College community.
-These methods of communication include the use of the Rave Notification System to notify faculty, staff and students.
-The Rave Immediate Notification System activation will make notifications in the following manner:
+In the event a serious incident or crime is reported that poses an immediate threat to members of the Calvin community, the University has various systems in place for communicating information quickly.
+Some or all of these methods of communication may be activated in the event of an immediate threat to the Calvin University community.
+These methods of communication include the use of RAVE to notify faculty, staff and students.
+RAVE activation can make notifications in the following manner:

-Vocal telephone message E-mail SMS text message
+Vocal telephone message E-mail SMS text message Facebook Emergency Liaisons